 Common diseases that affect mandarin varieties are chaff scale, citrus greening, citrus canker, green and blue mold, stem-end rot, brown rot, anthracnose, alternaria brown spot, citrus scab, greasy spot, sooty mold, and phytophthora.

 Pests of concern include the Asian citrus psyllid, diaprepes root weevil, light brown apple moth, aphids, brown garden snails, leafminers, citrus rust mites, European earwigs, rose beetles, glassy-winged sharpshooters, and fire ants.

-References: Agricultural Marketing Resource Center, UC Davis Postharvest Technology website, University of California Integrated Pest Management.
+References: Agricultural Marketing Resource Center, UC Davis Postharvest Technology Center, University of California Integrated Pest Management.